 Video by Stephen Parkhurst

-The American Families Plan would allocate $200 billion for free universal pre-school for all three- and four-year-olds.
-That could save families thousands of dollars: The median cost of daycare and preschool in America is $8,320 per year, according to the Brookings Institution.
+The American Families Plan would allocate $200 billion for free universal preschool for all 3- and 4-year-olds.
+That could save families thousands of dollars: The median cost of day care and preschool in America is $8,320 per year, according to the Brookings Institution.

-The U.S. is the only O.E.C.D. country that doesn't guarantee any paid time off for parents after a child's birth.
+The U.S. is the only OECD country that doesn't guarantee any paid time off for parents after a child's birth.
 The Family and Medical Leave Act of 1993, which offers 12 weeks of unpaid time off, only applies to workers at companies with 50 or more employees.
-As a result, less than one in five American workers, 19%, currently has access to paid family leave, according to the Brookings Institution.
+As a result, less than 1 in 5 American workers, 19%, currently has access to paid family leave, according to the Brookings Institution.

 The American Families Plan would include a provision guaranteeing 12 weeks of paid family or medical leave for all workers within 10 years.
 Workers would be eligible to receive up to $4,000 per month, replacing a minimum of two-thirds of their average weekly wages and up to 80% for the lowest-wage workers.